Miscarriage Care: Options From Early to Late Pregnancy

 First Trimester Miscarriage Treatment Options

 A miscarriage that occurs during the first trimester (the first 12 weeks of pregnancy) is one of the most common types of pregnancy loss.
 It happens when the embryo or foetus stops developing and is no longer viable.
 The body may expel the pregnancy tissue naturally, or medical intervention may be necessary.
-Medical intervention includes using administering medicines to induce tissue expulsion or a surgical procedure like the D&C procedure.
-The choice of treatment is generally based on how far along in your pregnancy you are, your preferences, and your health condition.

-Medical management and Surgical Treatment of Miscarriages - In Depth
+Medical Management and Surgical Treatment of Miscarriages

 Given the two most common treatment options for early-pregnancy miscarriages are medical management and surgical treatment it's important to know what to expect of each.